RaviTriv/Neural-Network/README.md

 which can be represented as the following, <br /> $\sigma (x) = {1 \over {1 + {e^{-x}}}}$

 `Sigmoid` makes for a good activation function due to the following reasons.
   - The output is always between 0 and 1.
-As we approach $-\inft$ our function approaches 0 and as we approach $+\inft$ out function aproaches 1.
+As we approach $-\infty$ our function approaches 0 and as we approach $+\infty$ out function aproaches 1.
   - The function is differentiable, which is important for gradient descent.

 ### Calculating error
-We want to calculate error to get an idea of how our neural network is performing.
-We can use this value to adjust our weights and bias to get better results from our model.
+Calculate error is an important part of training neural networks, we want to get an idea of how our network is performing.
+Based on this we can adjust our weights and bias to get better results from our model.
+To caculate our error we use the following formula, $\sigma′(expected - output)$

 ### Gradient Descent
 We essentially use Gradient Descent to find a minimum.
 In many cases we can have many local miniums, thats why its important to have random starting points as we can increase our chances of finding the best min.